mlopezracine/cart415/README.md

 The other is the reverse: There is no sound, only ambiant.
 The player need to touch the tank to hear the sounds = break the silence.
 Struggle: I spend too much time trying to link my two scripts.
 Solution : function onMouseDown (yes, stupid problem, easy solution).

+# 12/02/2018
+## Update 1: Before Evaluation

+Proto 2: I'm trying to add an array of sounds, so I may have a random sound each time *user* clic on a tank + Would it be nice to have some sort of blood coming out of the tanks whenever *user* clic on them?
+I *think* it might add more to the creepy vibe I'm trying to create in this prototype.

+Proto 1: I need to add more polish sound effects.
+Nice ones.
+Also, I need to polish the visual as they are too underwhelming at the moment.
+I was also thinking about removing the tank in the second scene, which would reflect more the impacts of the bomb/ decision the player made.

+I'm unsure which one I should polish/ pursuit.
+I like both ideas; they both have a completely different feels and ways of introducting sounds.
+However, Proto 1 have the avantage of referencing a pop culture element (proto 2 is basically my respond to proto 1).